ewfx/catfe-maverick/README.md

 - **AI-Powered BDD Test Case Creation**: Transform scenarios into executable Karate BDD test cases
 - **AI-Powered Test Execution**: Run tests against configurable environments with real-time monitoring
 - **AI-Powered Coverage Analysis**: Integrate with Karate Reports and JaCoCo to analyze test results and identify coverage gaps
-- **Intelligent Remediation**: Automatically generate fixes for failing tests with AI assistance
+- **Intelligent Remediation**: Automatically generate fixes for failing tests with AI assistance (Future)
-- **Plan/Act Architecture**: Unique dual-mode operation where the AI plans testing approaches for user approval, then executes them
+- **Plan/Act Architecture**: Unique dual-mode operation where the AI plans testing approaches for user approval, then executes them (Future)

 ## 🛠️ How We Built It
 TestAutomationAgent employs a modular architecture with several interconnected components: